How I Live Without Borrowing Money

 As the credit crunch continues, more and more people are learning to adjust to life without credit.
 It’s been four years since I borrowed money or used a credit card.
 Here’s how I live without borrowing money.

 I live on a budget.
 My wife and I receive monthly paychecks and I receive irregular income from various sources.
-I use the You Need A Budget software to create my budget and track my spending.
+I use the Quicken Deluxe Software create my budget and track spending.
 As I create my monthly budget, I’m able to think about the coming month’s expenses, and plan accordingly.

 Learning to live on a budget can take time.
 Be patient.
 It took me almost six months to get things right.
 Eventually, creating a budget will become second nature and you’ll actually look forward to sitting down with your bills and hammering out your monthly plan.
 Seriously.
 Trust me!